seamusdemora/PiFormulae/UsefulShellTricks.md

 ## Verify file system is mounted

 I've had the *occasional* problem with the `/boot/firmware` `vfat` filesystem somehow becoming ***un-mounted*** on my RPi 5.
 I've *wondered* if it has something to do with my use of an NVMe card (instead of SD), or the [NVMe Base (adapter) I'm using](https://shop.pimoroni.com/products/nvme-base?variant=41219587178579).
-I have no clues at this point, but I have found a very competent tool to remedy the situation whenever it occurs: [`findmnt`](https://www.man7.org/linux/man-pages/man8/findmnt.8.html).
+I have no clues at this point, but I have found a competent tool to help me troubleshoot the situation whenever it occurs: [`findmnt`](https://www.man7.org/linux/man-pages/man8/findmnt.8.html).
 WRT documentation and usage explanation, this [post from Baeldung](https://www.baeldung.com/linux/bash-is-directory-mounted) ranks as a *model of clarity* IMHO.

 As Baeldung explains, `findmnt` is fairly subtle... it has a lot of capability that may not be apparent at first glance.
 All that said, my solution was a bash script that uses `findmnt`, and a `cron` job: